 d1-day-of-week := (d1 + 1) % 7 + 1.

-interval then represents the number of days from
+then represents the number of days from

-d1 to d2 (non-inclusive) and
+to d2

-gap would have a true/false value signaling whether
+would have a true/false value signaling whether

-d1 is at least a week before d2.
+is at least a week before d2

 The last definition is a slightly non-obvious way of determining

-the day of the week on which d1 falls, with values
+the day of the week on which d1

 ranging from 1 (Monday) to 7 (Sunday).